John Aquilina: New South Wales political career

+Position on LGBT Rights

+In 1982 John Aquilina wrote in the Daily Mirror that it was his electorate's and his personal view that homosexuality should not be decriminalised in New South Wales and he would vote against it in any case, contrary to the position of his party.
+Gay rights activists Garry Wotherspoon and Fabian LoSchiavo confronted him with a petition with 132 against his stance, which was shown on ABC's Four Corners programme.
+Nevertheless, on May 22, 1984, Aquilina voted along party lines for the Neville Wran private member's bill that decriminalised same-sex relationships.
+Two years after the 1995 New South Wales state election, as Minister for Education, Aquilina abruptly shelved implementation of LGBT+ school reforms that had been initiated by his Liberal Party predecessor, Virginia Chadwick, despite their having been developed in consultation with the New South Wales Department of Education, the Board of Studies, the New South Wales Parents and Citizens Association, the New South Wales Police Force gay liaison service, the New South Wales Anti-discrimination Board and the Gay and Lesbian Teachers and Students Association.
+In 2003 however, while Speaker of the House, Aquilina voted in favour of equalising the Age of Consent, regardless of gender or sexual orientation and in 2010 he voted in favour of the Relationships Register Bill, also along party lines.

 Controversy

-In the 1982 John Aquilina wrote in the Daily Mirror that it was his electorate's and his personal view that homosexuality should not be decriminalised in New South Wales and he would vote against it in any case.
-Gay rights activists Garry Wotherspoon and Fabian LoSchiavo confronted him with a petition with 132 against his stance which was shown on ABC's Four Corners program.
-He has voted against any legislation in favour of homosexual rights since.

 In March 2010, it was reported that Aquilina's 25–year old son, Jeremy, was charged with five counts of sexual assault and one count of indecency on a 22–year old woman in a park in St Clair in western Sydney.

 On 10 April 2001 John Aquilina raised the issue in parliament of a foiled plot by a high school student to replicate the Columbine High School Massacre.
 He alleged that the student's diary contained plans to kill fellow students and teachers.
 His staff embellished the story, telling reporters the student had access to a gun.
-On this, the Police Commissioner contradicted Aquilina's version of events, and the boy's family subsequently threatened the sue the Government.
+On this, the Police Commissioner contradicted Aquilina's version of events, and the boy's family subsequently threatened to sue the Government.

 Aquilina was later the subject of an Independent Commission Against Corruption (ICAC) investigation that explored possible false statements to the media and political interference in police procedures.
 The investigation concluded in August 2001 and found no evidence of corrupt conduct.
 However, Aquilina relinquished the Education and Training portfolio in late 2001 and was shifted to the Ministries of Land and Water Conservation, and Fair Trading.